 Today, roof safety has become one of the most talked about hazards.
 According to Work Safe Australia, in 2017 15% of workplace fatalities were caused by falling from heights.
 What makes this statistic more frightening is that almost all of these were completely preventable.

 In general height safety has not been given the attention it requires partly due to the “out of site out of mind” mentality combined with the “but we have always done it this way” attitude.
 For years we have struggled to have some industries take roof safety seriously.
 But in today’s workplace, height safety is finally being taken seriously and given the attention it deserves.

 Many clients ask us what they must do to comply with their legal duty of care under the WH&S Act when it comes to fall arrest systems.
 They have read that the Act states that as the PCBU they must do all that is “reasonably practicable” to ensure the health and safety of their employees, contractors and others.
 That brings most people to ask the question, what then is considered to be reasonably practical?
 The WHS Act helps answer this question by providing official Codes of Practice in accordance with section 274 of the Act.
 One of these codes is the Managing the Risk of Falls at Workplaces Code of Practice.

 In general, by following this Code for your industry you would be seen to have complied with your duties to provide what is required for roof safety.
 The Code of Practice is freely available from a number of websites however we recommend that you obtain your copy from Work Safe Australia.

 But when it comes to roof safety, the easiest guide is to start with the question, how can I eliminate the risk of a fall.
 If you start with this question and work back from here you will always be complying with your legal obligations under the Work Health and Safety Act.

-Do I need to provide training for workers who access my roof?
+Do I need to provide height safety training for workers who access my roof?